Geri's Game: Initial conception

-Work on the short began shortly after the release of Toy Story and during early production of A Bug's Life, when Ed Catmull decided that the studio should resurrect its short films production as a way to not only bring new animators and storytellers into Pixar, but also as a way to further push research and development for the studio.
+Work on the short began shortly after the release of Toy Story and during early production of A Bug's Life, when Ed Catmull decided that the studio should resurrect its short films production as a way to bring new animators and storytellers into Pixar, and as a way to further push research and development for the studio.
 For the first of these shorts, which would be the first one made in 8 years, Catmull wanted Pixar to create a story which featured a human as its central protagonist.
 Upon Anderson's suggestion, he reached out to Pinkava to direct the short.
 According to Pinkava himself, Catmull said he could direct the short as long as it starred a human character and had a serviceable story behind it.

 When trying to brainstorm a concept, Pinkava asked himself if he would be able to come up with a story that featured only one character, which would both give it an artistic edge and make development easier on the technical side of things, as coming up with just a single stylized, but credible, human character was hard enough.
 He designed an elderly character – belonging to the polar opposite age sector of Billy, the infant character in Tin Toy, and one of Pixar's earliest attempts at creating a human character.
 He felt it would be interesting to animate a character with the body language of an old man, similar to how Billy was animated with the gesticulations of a baby.